 History of Calvary Chapel

-Calvary Chapel began in the late 1960's as one small, non-denominational church.
-Pastor Chuck Smith, who had spent 17 years in churches throughout California and Arizona, became the pastor of a church in Costa Mesa, California which called itself Calvary Chapel.
+Calvary Chapel began in the late 1960s as one, small, non-denominational church.
+Pastor Chuck Smith, who had spent 17 years in churches throughout California and Arizona, became the pastor of a Costa Mesa, California church, which called itself Calvary Chapel.
 Through his many years of pastoring, Pastor Chuck became convinced that a new approach to ministry was needed.

-At about the same time, Pastor Chuck's wife Kay began to feel that they needed to reach out to the "hippies" of that era.
-They eventually made the decision to open their home and their church to these young people, teaching the revelation of God's love for them through the sacrificial death of His Son, Jesus.
+At about the same time, Pastor Chuck's wife, Kay, began to feel they needed to reach out to the "hippies" of that era.
+They eventually made the decision to open their home and their church to these young people, teaching the revelation of God's love for them through the sacrificial death of His Son, Jesus Christ.
 Pastor Chuck became the founder of what was known as the "Jesus Movement," witnessing God's miraculous power as the Lord dramatically transformed the lives of these young people.
 The Calvary Chapel saga had begun.

 History of Calvary Chapel Eastside